kubeflow/website/content/docs/components/tfbatchpredict.md

 Kubeflow batch-predict allows users to run predict jobs over a trained TensorFlow model in SavedModel format in a batch mode.
-It is [apache-beam](https://beam.apache.org/)-based and currently runs with a local runner on a single node in a K8s cluster.
+It is [apache-beam](https://beam.apache.org/)-based and currently runs with a local runner on a single node in a Kubernetes cluster.

 ## Run a TensorFlow Batch Predict Job